Popular Test Automation Frameworks

 Advantages of using Test Automation Frameworks

-The advantages of having test automation frameworks in check are as follows –
+The advantages of having test automation frameworks in check are as follows:

 - Reusability of Code

-Since these frameworks come with the required coding data beneficial for the automation test to become a success, the valuable data is saved for future use and can be reused at any given point of time.
+Since these frameworks come with the required coding data beneficial for the automation test to become a success, the valuable data is saved for future use and can be reused at any given point in time.
 There is no need to insert codes manually or rearrange them.
 The code can also be utilized to run other automation framework tests.
 The developed scripts can also be retained.

 - Low Cost

 Test cases can be developed at a fairly low cost because the frameworks already have established rules.
 Also, given these codes can be reused multiple times, the cost and time of building test cases for new features are low.

 The automation frameworks run according to the guidelines that surround them.
 Since maximum coverage is already in-built and achieved at the initial stage, there is very little or no intervention required by individuals to run the automation tests.
 If the process fails, the automation frameworks can be run again with a little change, but the data remains constant and devoid of additional effort from an individual or team.